Skip to main content

 This maintains the downstream secretion of LH and FSH, thereby preventing the testicular atrophy and cessation of spermatogenesis that would otherwise occur with long-term, high-dose testosterone monotherapy.
 The choice to include Gonadorelin is a strategic one, aimed at preserving the long-term functional capacity of the entire HPG axis.

 Anastrozole is a non-steroidal, reversible inhibitor of the aromatase enzyme.
 Aromatase is responsible for the peripheral conversion of androgens (like testosterone) into estrogens (like estradiol).
 From a pharmacodynamic standpoint, Anastrozole’s efficacy is dose-dependent and allows for the fine-tuning of the testosterone-to-estradiol ratio.
-In men on TRT, particularly those with higher levels of adipose tissue (which is rich in aromatase), this conversion can be excessive.

-The clinical decision to use Anastrozole is guided by both laboratory values of estradiol and the presence of symptoms of estrogen excess.
 The goal is not to eliminate estradiol, which is vital for numerous physiological functions, but to maintain it within an optimal range.
 Over-suppression of estradiol can lead to deleterious effects on bone mineral density, lipid metabolism, and sexual function, highlighting the need for careful, individualized dosing and monitoring.

 The Critical Role of Sex Hormone-Binding Globulin

-A complete academic consideration of personalized hormonal therapy must include a thorough analysis of (SHBG).
+A complete academic consideration of personalized hormonal therapy must include a thorough analysis of Sex Hormone-Binding Globulin (SHBG).
 SHBG is a glycoprotein produced primarily in the liver that binds tightly to sex hormones, particularly testosterone and estradiol, in the bloodstream.
 When bound to SHBG, these hormones are biologically inactive and are not available to bind to their receptors in target tissues.
 Therefore, the level of free, bioavailable testosterone is a function of both total testosterone production and SHBG concentration.

 SHBG levels are influenced by a variety of metabolic factors.
 They are decreased by insulin, androgens, and pro-inflammatory states.
 Conversely, they are increased by estrogen and thyroid hormones.
 In a state of insulin resistance, for example, elevated insulin levels suppress SHBG production in the liver.

-This can lead to a situation where an individual’s may appear to be in the low-normal range, but their free testosterone is actually higher than expected.
+This can lead to a situation where an individual’s total testosterone may appear to be in the low-normal range, but their free testosterone is actually higher than expected.
 Conversely, in other conditions, high SHBG can bind up a large portion of testosterone, leading to symptoms of hypogonadism even when total testosterone levels seem adequate.
-A personalized protocol must account for SHBG.
-Therapeutic decisions, including the dose of testosterone and the potential need for other interventions, should be based on measurements of both total and free testosterone, interpreted in the context of the individual’s SHBG level and overall metabolic health.

 Metabolic Factor Effect on SHBG Production Clinical Implication for Hormone Interpretation